Kaiwen-Hou-KHou/OTMLE/index.md

 *   Variational integral lemma: strong subdifferential is the gradient of first variation
 *   Gradient flow example: evolutionary parabolic PDEs of diffusion type

+Join us on [Zoom](https://berkeley.zoom.us/j/91970465738) if you can’t attend in person in 2024, and don't forget to subscribe to [this channel](https://kaltura.berkeley.edu/channel/CTML+Channel/358899692/subscribe) for access to the recordings.

 # Spring 2025: Geometry of Probability Space Optimization
 In Spring 2025, participants further investigate the geometry of probability spaces and the implications for TMLE’s structure and behavior.
 Topics include deeper explorations of how optimal transport’s spatial and dynamic properties provide insights into likelihood-based optimization and its role in semiparametric models.
 Rather than diving into specific optimization techniques like natural gradient descent or Newton’s method, this semester focuses on laying the theoretical groundwork for understanding such methods in probability spaces.
 Participants refine their understanding of how probability space-based optimization differs fundamentally from traditional parameter space approaches.
 This exploration highlights the theoretical richness of TMLE’s operations in probability space and prepares participants to extend these ideas to advanced methods and practical implementations in their future work.